 Concussion Management

-Concussion is a trauma that is not visible like other physical injuries.
+Concussion is a trauma that is not visible, unlike other physical injuries.
 It is most often caused by a sudden shock to the head directly, but can also be due to the spread of the blow exerting force on the head.

-It is sometimes difficult to detect because it does not leave visible traces on various medical imaging tests such as MRI, X-ray or SCAN.
-It is therefore all the signs and symptoms and the clinical examination that allow the health professional to make the diagnosis of concussion.
+It is sometimes difficult to detect because it leaves no visible traces on various medical imaging tests such as MRI, X-ray, or CT scan.
+Therefore, it is the combination of signs and symptoms and the clinical examination that allow healthcare professionals to diagnose concussion.

 This pathology is complex, multidimensional and evolutionary and does not always manifest itself in the same way temporarily affecting the functioning of the brain, with different reactions from one individual to another.

-Concussion in athletes is highly debated, but it is also common for a concussion to result from an event outside the sport practice (falls, car accidents, work accidents).
+While concussion in athletes is widely discussed, it is also common for concussions to result from events outside of sports (falls, car accidents, work-related accidents).
 Concussion affects children, adolescents and adults.

 If you are the victim (or think you are a victim) of an impact on the brain, it becomes important to react as quickly as possible.